How to use AI to search Confluence or Notion: A complete guide

 Search scope and integrations

 An AI search tool is only as good as the information it can see.
 If your team's most important knowledge is in an app the AI can't access, you're only going to get half-answers.
-This is where Confluence and Notion go in very different directions, and honestly, where both can be a bit of a letdown for modern teams.
+This is where Confluence and Notion offer different strategic directions for modern teams.

 Confluence’s ecosystem-first approach

-Notion AI does a slightly better job of looking outside its own walls by integrating with a few key tools like Slack and Google Drive.
-This is a great first step, acknowledging that important stuff happens outside the main knowledge base.
-For teams that lean heavily on these specific apps, Notion AI can offer a more complete picture than Confluence.
+Notion AI takes an alternative approach by integrating with a few key tools like Slack and Google Drive.
+This is a helpful step, acknowledging that important work happens outside the main knowledge base.
+For teams that lean heavily on these specific apps, Notion AI can offer a connected experience.

 The case for a truly unified knowledge source

-This is where a tool that isn't tied to any single platform, like eesel AI, can make a real difference.
-Unlike the native AI in Confluence or Notion, eesel is built specifically to connect to all your different tools.
+Unlike the native AI in Confluence or Notion, eesel is built specifically to complement your setup by connecting to all your different tools.
 With over 100 integrations, it can pull knowledge from Confluence, Notion, Slack, Microsoft Teams, Zendesk, Google Drive, and all the other places your team gets work done.

 A screenshot showing the variety of applications eesel AI can integrate with, providing a unified knowledge source.